 Program Notes: "This is a composition for solo piano in E major.
 I invite listeners to imagine themselves on a journey into a glittering sea cave – to experience the mystery, the curiosity, the excitement, and the hidden treasures within belonging to a prince from the days of old.
 This composition features various modes of the E major scale, including A lydian, F# dorian, D# locrian, and more.
 The right hand plays shimmering chords and suspended passages, as the left hand plays low chords reflecting the depth and darkness of the watery grotto; these work together to create captivating imagery."

-For Flute, Oboe, Bb Clarinet, Bass Clarinet, and Bassoon
+Battle of Birds For Flute, Oboe, Bb Clarinet, Bass Clarinet, and Bassoon

 My bedroom window offers a front row seat to the bird feeders in my backyard.
 When I wake up in the morning, I often sit and listen to the birds chirping.
 They sing pleasant and lyrical songs—the soft crooning of mourning doves and the restless chitter-chatter of finches instill a sense of tranquility within me.
 However, when I pull up the blinds to finally see the birds, the illusion of peace is dropped instantly.
 In its place is a macabre scene of conflict.
 The birds fight viciously for the seeds from the feeders freshly filled the night before.
 They fight for perches upon the feeder, knocking each other off and spilling seeds in the process.
 Other birds brawl on the ground, violently pecking each other with their beaks.